 Creating more accurate nutrient budgets and models to manage effects on nitrogen cycling

 In the world of aquatic biology, it is a long-held belief that what goes up, must come down.
 As human activity causes nitrogen loads to go up along the banks of rivers and streams, nitrogen levels go down through another process.
 Amy Marcarelli, an associate professor in biological sciences, and her team help create more accurate nitrogen budgets and models that are needed to better understand and manage the human effects on nitrogen cycling at both regional and global scales.
 "We want to evaluate a fundamental disconnect with our conceptualization of the role of nitrogen fixation in rivers," Marcarelli explains.
 "Secondly, we want to integrate the nitrogen and other biogeochemical cycles into instruction of undergraduate ecology."

-Finding ways to remove viruses from water and biotherapeutic drugs, purifying them for vaccine production
+Finding ways to remove viruses from water and biotherapeutic drugs, purifying them